-Your return on the Notes may be lower than the return on a conventional debt security of comparable maturity.
+Your return on the securities may be lower than the return on a conventional debt security of comparable maturity.

-The return that you will receive on your Notes, which could be negative, may be less than the return you could earn on other investments.
-Your investment may not reflect the full opportunity cost to you when you take into account factors that affect the time value of money, such as inflation.
+The return that you will receive on your securities, which could be negative, may be less than the return you could earn on other investments.
+Even if your return is positive, your return may be less than the return you would earn if you bought a conventional senior interest bearing debt security of Royal Bank of Canada with the same maturity date or if you invested directly in the securities included in the Underlying.
+Your investment may not reflect the full opportunity cost to you when you take into account factors that affect the time value of money.